The place where Independent working men and women work

 3. Add the links to your DWT to include the new pages you create

-4. Edit links on your still existing and in use old pages as your new pages are completed
+4. Edit navigation structure links on your still existing and in use old pages as your new pages are completed

 5. Edit your old page to forward to the new page - maintain the old page location and file name